-In the writings of Pareyson, language mainly depicts the single individual knower in relation with the world, while the collective and social dimension of sensations, sentiments and sensory knowledge has to be intuited rather than read.
+In the writings of Pareyson, language mainly depicts the single individual knower in relation with the world, while the collective and social dimension of sensations, sentiments, and sensory knowledge has to be intuited rather than read.
 By contrast, a practice approach addresses the same phenomena in their social dimension, leaving the individual in the background.
-We have emphazised the collective dimension of knowing-in-practice in the previous section, and we pass now to focus more on the individual, embodied, and sensory knowledge.
-In fact, the relationship between the (individual) body - origin of sensations and emotions - and the process of interpreting and relating is at the heart of what constitutes sensory knowledge and how it is shaped by social processes and shapes social processes in working practices.
+We emphazised the collective dimension of knowing in practice in the previous section, and we pass now to focusing more on the individual, embodied, and sensory knowledge.
+In fact, the relationship between the (individual) body-origin of sensations and emotions-and the process of interpreting and relating is at the heart of what constitutes sensory knowledge and how it is shaped by social processes and shapes social processes in working practices.

-People participate in working practices on the basis of their individual capacities to see, hear, smell, taste, feel and judge aesthetically.
-It is this that differentiates among them, given that not everyone sees the same things, reacts to the same odours, or has the same taste: there are those who 'have an eye' for things while others do not; those who have an 'ear' or a 'nose'; those who are 'good with their hands', 'have taste'.
+People participate in working practices on the basis of their individual capacities to see, hear, smell, taste, feel, and judge aesthetically.
+It is this that differentiates between them, given that not everyone sees the same things, reacts to the same odors, or has the same taste.
+There are those who "have an eye" for things while others do not, those who have an "ear" or a "nose," and those who are "good with their hands" or "have taste."
 This is personal knowledge that is ineradicable and irreducible.
-In fact, if we take a remark on an organizational event like: 'I don't like this thing' it is unarguable, given that further reason-based negotiation on the matter is impossible.
+In fact, if we take a remark on an organizational event like "I don't like this thing," it is unarguable, given that further reason-based negotiation on the matter is impossible.

-Sensible knowledge reveals the continuous interactions between the knowing subject and the Other.
-The Other is usually considered as a human being; but also the nonhuman element sensed via touch, hearing, smell, sight and taste reveals its active involvement in the process of producing sensible knowledge.
-To give an example we can consider the case of honey (Strati, 2007).
-Honey is fluid, but has some consistency and is viscous.
-Whenever it is touched, it 'touches' in its turn.
-The non-human element shows an ability to be active in its relationship with the human being, since it takes the initiative of spattering his or her fingers with mud, or colouring and perfuming them, or dirtying them.
-It may be unpleasant to feel the honey on one's fingers; a negative emotion that only subsides when the honey stops 'touching' the fingers.
-Or, one may feel disgust at the viscosity of the honey; or alternatively one may feel pleasure at its sweetness and perfume.
-These are sensitive judgements 'of the senses', as if they were the body's thought.
+Sensible knowledge reveals the continuous interactions between the knowing subject and the other.
+The other is usually considered as a human being, but also the nonhuman element sensed via touch, hearing, smell, sight, and taste reveals its active involvement in the process of producing sensible knowledge.
+To give an example, we can consider the case of honey (Merleau-Ponty, 2002; Strati, 2007).
+Honey is fluid but has some consistency and is viscous.
+Whenever it is touched, it "touches" in its turn.
+The nonhuman element shows an ability to be active in its relationship with the human being, since it takes the initiative of spattering his or her fingers with "mud," coloring and perfuming them, or dirtying them.
+It may be unpleasant to feel honey on one's fingers, a negative emotion that only subsides when the honey stops "touching" the fingers.
+One may feel disgust at the viscosity of the honey, or, alternatively, one may feel pleasure at its sweetness and perfume.
+These are sensitive judgments of the senses, as if they were the body's thought.
 In fact, sensory activity always involves passion, and every sensation is affective.
-In other words, sensible knowledge involves what is 'got' emotionally, the affectivity connected with what is perceived, taste-based judgment, the style of action.
+In other words, sensible knowledge involves what is "got" emotionally-the affectivity connected with what is perceived, tastebased judgment, the style of action.

 The valorization of aesthetics in organizational practices has led to the appreciation of the corporeality of personal knowledge in the process of knowing in practice.
 It shows that knowing cannot be confined to the sphere of cognition, nor should all forms of knowledge be translated into cognitive knowledge.
-Rather, due account should be taken of the personal knowledge based on the faculty of aesthetic judgement and the perceptive-sensorial capacities.
+Rather, due account should be taken of the personal knowledge based on the faculty of aesthetic judgment and the perceptive-sensorial capacities.
 On this rests the radical break of practice-based studies with the dominant tradition of cognitive theory as regards knowing in practice.
-A radical break to which Formatività has contributed: "It is always a concrete person that, from his/her point of view, seeks to render and bring to life the work as itself wants" (Pareyson, 1954: 11).
+A radical break to which Formatività has contributed: "It is always a concrete person that, from his/ her point of view, seeks to render and bring to life the work as itself wants" (Pareyson, 1988: 11).